 - I. a.
 Complete a board-approved curriculum from a program accredited by the Commission on Dental Accreditation or other board-approved course AND - b.
-Pass the Western Regional Examining Board (WREB) Restorative Examination or other equivalent examinations approved by the board within the five years preceding application

-The Board may require completion of the Restorative Function (RF) component of DANB's Certified Restorative Functions Dental Assistant (CRFDA) certification exam
+Pass an examination from a dental testing agency approved by the board within the five years preceding application The Board may require completion of the Restorative Function (RF) component of DANB's Certified Restorative Functions Dental Assistant (CRFDA) certification exam